hemaldias/hemaldias.github.io/_projects/dystome.md

 ## The Solution

 People with FHD have excessive brain plasticity.
-They have an invreased ability to learn motor actions (such as writing) at later stages of their life.
+They have an increased ability to learn motor actions (such as writing) at later stages of their life.
 At some point, they learnt how to write incorrectly which causes the issue. **The correct motor action can however be relearnt.**

 This process of retraining is typically conducted over months by a specialised physiotherapist who prescribes writing exercises and closely monitors.